 After some friendly “getting to know you” deliberation, the trio ended up going into business together, and now (after 3+ solid years of formulating the perfect concoction) are producing what’s likely the world’s finest – and certainly the world’s most popular – CBD coffee roast.

-While their products were originally only available at the brick and mortar location in Boulder, they’ve recently partnered up with Green Roads World in order to provide online sales and nationwide shipping of their full-spectrum, CBD-infused African coffee beans.
+While their products were originally only available at the brick and mortar location in Boulder, over the years they’ve created one of the best online coffee stores to provide online sales and nationwide shipping of their full-spectrum, CBD-infused African coffee beans.

 Today, there are a bunch of companies that speciliaze in CBD coffee, amongst them includes SteepFuze and Green Roads.
 Want to learn more about CBD-infused products, visit Green Roads

 Official Site: www.greenroadsworld.com